-World to Trump: Stand up against racism, neo-Nazis
+World to Trump: Stand up against racism

 'Only one side is evil'

-Israeli Member of Knesset Tzipi Livni also slammed Trump's comments equating both sides in the Charlottesville rally.
+Israeli member of the Knesset Tzipi Livni also slammed Trump's comments equating both sides in the Charlottesville rally.

-Livni, the former Israeli Foreign Minister, tweeted Wednesday: "In Nazism, anti-Semitism and racism there are never two equal sides -- only one side is evil.
+Livni, the former Israeli foreign minister, tweeted Wednesday: "In Nazism, anti-Semitism and racism there are never two equal sides -- only one side is evil.
 Period."

-Israeli politician Tamar Zandberg, a Knesset Member from the left-wing Meretz party, similarly condemned Trump's stance.
+Israeli politician Tamar Zandberg, a Knesset member from the left-wing Meretz party, similarly condemned Trump's stance.

 "The doctrine of extremists on both sides is trying to draw an equivalency in a place where it does not exist.
 Racism and hatred and opposition to racism and hatred are not two sides of the same coin, and the attempt to draw this symmetry gives legitimacy to dark and evil forces that should not have a place in the public discussion," Zandberg told CNN.